isabella232/advertising-cloud.en/help/user-guide/planning/private-inventory/brandaccess.md

 ### STEP 6: Placement Setup

-`<script src="//fast.wistia.com/assets/external/E-v1.js" async charset="ISO-8859-1"></script>`

-If you're utilizing this tool for a video line item, once you've completed the steps above, a placement will automatically be created.
+If you're using this tool for a video line item, once you've completed the steps above, a placement will automatically be created.
 If you are setting this up for display, you will have to create a placement and specifically target the feed you've created.

 In the placement editor, click the Private Inventory box and select "Customize Private Inventory".